lhcb/ostap-tutorials/fitting/models.md

 profile , f2 = gauss.draw_nll ( 'sigma' ,  dataset , profile = True ) ## PROFILE
 ```
  - `generate` : tiny but useful wrapper for `RooAbsPdf::generate`
- - `minmax`   : mane the estimates for minimal and maximal values for the PDF.
-For some models it is done analytically or semianalitycally, for remainnig models it is doen  using  random shoots.
+ - `minmax`   : make the estimates for the minimal and maximal values for the PDF.
+For some models it is done analytically or semianalitycally, for remainig models it is done using  random shoots.
 ```python
 mn,mx = gauss.minmax( 500000 )
 ```